quixon-labs/tech-docs/drafts/linux-distro-experience-report-2019-q1.md

 ### Ubuntu

 - Debian goodness.
-- apparmor: While selinux is arguably more secure with more granular control, apparmour's simplicity and selective targeting in practise results in good opt-in security with higher productivity.
-I've also never liked selinux context labels.
+- apparmor: While SELinux is arguably more secure with more granular control, apparmour's simplicity and selective targeting in practise results in good opt-in security with higher productivity.
+SELinux context labels, while sound in theory, is often a pain in practice with a lot more moving parts.
 - Debian testing (LTS)/unstable base.
 Great scale-able multi-arch story inheriting Debian's multi-arch (/lib/${arch-triplet} architecture).
 - Has a good arm dev story with dpkg multi architecture.
 A simple "dpkg --add-architecture armhf/aarch64" should do the trick for arm (eg: android) targeting
 - snapd - while snapd started with controversial development and flatpak providing a better desktop packaging story - snap is just fantastic for the IoT space.